yrro/pam_subuid/README.md

 new one, even if the existing one is too small per `SUB_UID_COUNT` and `SUB_GID_COUNT`.

-There is no locking, so two users logging in at the same time may receive the same subuid/subgid allocation.
+Locking is performed to try to prevent two users logging in at the same time from receiving the same allocation.

 The module depends on the `usermod(8)` command to actaully modify the subuid/subgid files.